hadronized/strongly-typed-thoughts.net/media/blog/glsl-quasiquote-0.2.md

 Some future announcements to come (things that I’ve already been working on and that I might release soon):

-  - The quasiquoter will have interpollation at some time.
+  - The quasiquoter will have interpolation at some time.
   - [glsl] is about to be released with an experimental SPIR-V transpiler.
 The current implementation uses [shaderc] as backend in order to test how everything goes.